GLOBAL MARKETS-Political jitters lift gold, dent euro and French debt

 This pushed the spread between the two yields at one point

-to more than 78 basis points, its widest since November 2012, a
+to more than 78 bps, its widest since November 2012, a move that

 "If you step back, the big picture still remains - that of